bobross419/resume/README.md

 github.com/bobross419

 ### Work Experience
+#### Subspace Senior DevOps Engineer Aug 2020 - Present
+- Accelerated the fastest global network rollout by reducing PoP provisioning time from an average of 6 weeks to 4 hours.
+- Established and maintained best practices for ansible across the company.
+- Functioned as lead engineer for self hosted Ansible Tower (AWX).
+- Managed CICD release processes for software and system upgrades.
+- Administered Linux packaging pipelines and repositories.
+- Created quality of life pipelines for engineering staff to self service access control.
+- Assisted with the development and implementation of operational maturity strategies.

-#### KAR Global Site Reliability Engineer Sep 2019 - Present
+#### KAR Global Site Reliability Engineer Sep 2019 - Jun 2020
 - Assisted application development teams with migration to Kubernetes/Openshift.
-- Collaborated with application developers to troubleshoot Kubernetes performance issues.
 - Provided best practice guidance to the operations organization on supporting Openshift workloads.
-- Developed Helm exercises to teach Openshift troubleshooting principles.

 #### Rackspace Site Reliability Engineer Aug 2017 - Sep 2019
 - Managed three Openshift clusters spanning 600 developers across 300 internal projects.
+- Developed a configuration as code pipeline for Openshift admin configurations.
 - Accelerated the version release pipeline from 2 months for one upgrade to 4 upgrades in a month.
-- Developed a configuration as code pipeline for Openshift admin configurations.
-- Refactored Openshift cluster deployment and ops strategies to include cloud native design practices.
-- Provided a talk at an internal conference on 12 Factor methodologies.
-- Engineered automation solutions leveraging Ansible, Terraform, Openshift, and VMWare including functional node testing.
-- Collaborated with multiple business units and leadership teams.
-- Assisted developers in engineering decisions and cloud native best practices.
+- Automated Openshift node deployment and testing leveraging ansible and terraform on VMWare.
-- Worked with an interdeparmental team driving cultural change among technical staff.
+- Worked with an interdepartmental team driving cultural change among technical staff.
-- Drove cultural change within the ops organization to adopt SRE and operational maturity principles.
+- Spoke at an internal conference on 12 Factor methodologies.
 - Received inter-org award for collaboration with development teams.
 - Mentored junior engineers within the ops organization.